tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasResponseComment

 - Name: bdqffdq:hasResponseComment
-- Definition: Free text describing the assertion made in the response and why that conclusion was reached.
+- Definition: Free text describing the Assertion made in the response and why that conclusion was reached.
 - Range xsd:string

 ********************